Itsyaboyandoy/CCM101-aperado/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/infrastructure-report.md

 ### Finding

-The hostname assigned to the Linux environment is:
+The hostname of the cloud server is:

 **`ubuntu`**

+The hostname identifies the Linux system within its environment.

 ---

-## 7. 🌐 Network Information
+## 🌐 9.
+IP Address

-The IP addresses were checked using:
+### Command Used

 ```bash
 hostname -I
 ```

-### Output
+### Result

 ```text
 172.30.1.2 172.17.0.1